 The Dean’s List is announced after each fall, winter, and spring term.
 To qualify, a student must be an admitted undergraduate, complete at least 12 credits taken for a letter grade during the term, and have a term GPA of 3.75 or better.
 Credits deducted do not count toward the minimum number of credits.
-Grade changes recorded through the second week of the subsequent term resulting in a change to the term GPA can effect the Dean's List notation (removal or addition).
+Grade changes recorded through the second week of the subsequent term resulting in a change to the term GPA may affect the Dean's List notation (removal or addition).

 The 100 undergraduates with 90 to 134 credits, the last 45 taken at the UO, and the highest GPAs are named junior scholars by the Mortar Board senior honor society during winter term.

 Graduating seniors who have earned at least 90 credits in residence at the University of Oregon and have successfully completed all other university degree requirements are eligible for graduation with Latin honors.
 These distinctions are based on students’ cumulative GPA levels for each academic year, determined by rounding the previous five-year running average to the first decimal point.
 Postbaccalaureate students are not eligible for Latin honors.
 The Office of the Registrar computes Latin honors upon graduation.